 3.1 Eligibility criteria

-Adults aged 18 years or older who had insurance coverage with the medical insurance scheme at any point between January 1, 2011, and March 15, 2020, are eligible for analysis.
+Adults aged 18 years or older with insurance coverage with the medical insurance scheme at any point between January 1, 2011, and March 15, 2020, are eligible for analysis.
 Persons with unknown sex or age will be excluded.

 3.2 Data sources